Aperiodic points for outer billiards: Introduction

-Previously known results on dual billiards outside regular polygons are as follows.
-Apart from “trivial” (or “integrable”) cases of dual billards outside regular $N$-gons for $N=3,4,6$, all understood cases of dual billiards outside regular $N$-gons possess dynamical \emph{self-similarities}, i.e., Euclidean similarities that conjugate the first return map of some polygon with the first return map of a strictly smaller polygon.
+Previous results concerning outer billiards on regular polygons are as follows.
+Apart from “trivial” (or “integrable”) cases of regular $N$-gons for $N=3,4,6$ (these ``trivial'' cases are characterised by the property that the group of isometries generated by the half-turns about all the vertices acts properly discontinuously on the plane), all understood cases possess dynamical \emph{self-similarities}, i.e., Euclidean similarities that conjugate the first return map of some polygon with the first return map of a strictly smaller polygon.
 S. Tabachnikov \cite{Tab95} described a self-similarity for $N=5$ and its implications for orbit coding and the Hausdorff dimension of the Julia set, which eventually led to a precise symbolic model in this case (Bedaride-Cassaigne \cite{BC11}).
 G.H.
 Hughes \cite{Hug12,Hug13,Hug16,Hug21} has a number of computer assisted experimental conjectures concerning the values of $N$ up to about 20.
-Cases $N=8, 10, 12$ are rigorously covered by the thesis of Ph.
-Rukhovich \cite{Ruk22}, which was based on earlier observations and conjectures concerning self-similarities of these systems as well as automated computations using precise number field arithmetics.
+Cases $N=8, 10, 12$ are rigorously covered by \cite{BC11,Ruk22}.
 Previous results of R. Schwartz \cite{Sch14} embedded the case $N=8$ into a continuous family with an action of a suitably defined renormalization operator.
 Yet earlier, in \cite{AKT01}, a similar piecewise rotation of the torus was studied.
-Cases $N=7$, $9$ display multi-fractal structure (independent self-similarities leading to uncountable families of pairwise disjoint closed invariant subsets of aperiodic points), which may be suggested by experimental data of \cite{Hug13}; a computer aided proof of these phenomena is a work in progress by the authors of this paper.
+Cases $N=7$, $9$ display multi-fractal structure (independent self-similarities leading to uncountable families of pairwise disjoint closed invariant subsets of aperiodic points), which may be suggested by experimental data of \cite{Hug13}; a computer aided proof of these phenomena is a work in progress by V. Zgursky and the authors of this paper.

+In the survey article \cite{Sch21} based on his ICM 2022 address, Schwartz notes: \begin{enumerate} \item[] ``\emph{The cases $n = 8$, $10$, $12$ also have a self-similar structure.
+Without having a reference, I have the sense that the case $n = 7$ is somewhat understood in the sense that there are some regions of renormalization.
+I think that the cases $n = 9$, $11$ are not understood at all.
+G. Hughes [63] has made beautiful and detailed pictures of outer billiards on regular polygons.
+These pictures (and earlier ones) suggest }